 Set up the Watering System

-Where I live, we have an annual rainfall of only 8-11 inches so supplemental watering of the garden is absolutely required!
+Where I live, we have a yearly rainfall of only 8-11 inches so supplemental watering of the garden is absolutely required!
 If you don't get regular rain in your area, you'll also need to supplement the water in your garden.
 I know many people who like to use sprinklers or even water with the hose by hand, but my preferred method for watering is a drip system.
 Drip systems are wonderful for many reasons:

 - Drip systems deliver water directly to the ground around your plants.
 This keeps the plants healthy and beautiful as many do not like having their leaves wet.